Three Types of Digital Ads

 Take Bevilles Jewellery.
 Our search campaign with them using commerce and retargeted ads had a 72% increase in paid search conversion rates with a decrease of 75% in the average cost per click for their campaign.

 By taking the right campaign for the right company, you can use commerce ads that appeal to the target market.
-These increased conversion rates are

 It comes down to the most effective method of reaching your target market.
 Whether that is through a concept, content, or commerce ad is up to you.

-Your business probably would benefit by having a mix of all three different ads in your marketing mix.
+Your business probably would benefit from having a mix of all three different ads in your marketing mix.
 That way, you can test which ads have the greatest impact on your prospects decision-making process.